yellobyte/Swiss-Style-Doorbell/README.md

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Circuit%20Board%20Top.jpg)

 When the software was done, somewhat tested and the weather forecast didn't issue any warnings for the week to come we fixed a date for installation.
 It took place a few days later on a sunny and dry Saturday.
-At arrival this sight in his garage was greeting me.
+We loaded Laptop, some tools and the produced device into the topcase and off we went.
+Some 2 hours and about 500 curves later we arrived at the clients home and this sight in his garage was greeting us.

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Post%20Horn%20Tubes%20with%20Valves%20and%20Air%20Tube.jpg)